gh4n/search/README.md

 }

 If we want to find all the cats who purr we simple return index[noises][purr] and we get documents 1 and 2.
 If we want to find all cats named saskia we return index[name][saskia] and we get document 1.

+Some things I could do given more time
+* testing
+  - include integration tests for the cli prompt
+  - include tests around users having the correct tickets and tickets having the correct assignee
+  - include tests that ensure the inverted index is exactly what we expect it to look like, not just that we can query it correctly
+  - using a library like faker to generate mock ticket/user documents
+*